LFL-Lab/SQuADDS/_sources/source/resources/contribute.rst.txt

 Code Contributions
 ********************************

-If you would like to contribute to the SQuADDS codebase, please refer to the :ref:`_dev_notes` page.
+If you would like to contribute to the SQuADDS codebase, please refer to the :doc:`../developer/index` page.

 ********************************